artecs-group/RVfpga-sim-addons/Computer_Organization/Lab1/README.md

   <img src="DataSection.png" width=90% height=90%>
 </p>

-10. Configure the simulator to be able to compile and run programs in C. The instructions are available at the following [link](https://github.com/mortbopet/Ripes/blob/master/docs/c_programming.md)
+10. Configure the simulator to be able to compile and run programs in C. The instructions are provided in the following [link](https://github.com/mortbopet/Ripes/blob/master/docs/c_programming.md)

 ## Exercise 1